IRSAW/IRSAW/README.md

 Try running ipconfig on the laptop on the command line and confirm the ip address of the Laptop.
 (Sometimes you have to manually reboot the router for the changes to take effect)

 #Touch OSC app configuration
-Once you downloaded the touch osc app from the app store, go in Settings->OSC
+Once you downloaded the touch osc app from the app store, go in Settings, and under connections, tap on OSC

 Change the Host address to the IP address of the laptop “192.168.0.102”